📋 Our Methodology

 Amsterdam

 Jordaan — the most picturesque and sought-after neighborhood; narrow canals, indie boutiques, and the best café terraces.
 Expensive but central.
-De Pijp — young, vibrant, the Albert Cuyp Market, and excellent restaurants; slightly more affordable.
+De Pijp — young, packed, the Albert Cuyp Market, and excellent restaurants; slightly more affordable.
 Oud-West/Vondelpark — residential and leafy; good for longer stays with access to the park.
 Centrum (the tourist core including the Red Light District) is convenient but noisy and overpriced — most experienced travelers avoid staying here and use it only for sightseeing.

 Berlin